luckyufei/pocketbase/README.md

 ![Realtime Chat Demo](./.github/chat-page-demo.png)

-> [!TIP]
-> The above demo app is free hosted on ClawCloud Run and Neon DB, see [Free Hosting Guide](https://github.com/fondoger/pocketbase/tree/realtime-demo) for more details.

 **Get Started**

 Everything is the same as the original PocketBase, except that an additional environment variable `POSTGRES_URL` is required.